 My name is Marco!
 I am originally from Italy and moved to Vancouver in 2013 for my BSc in Natural Resources Conservation at UBC Forestry.
 After graduating from UBC in 2018, as a GIS Analyst I joined Diamond Head Consulting, a local Vancouver award-winning environmental consulting firm.
 The growing demand for urban forestry professionals has led me to enroll in the MUFL.
 Through the MUFL program I am hoping to develop my leadership, policy analysis, and project management skills.
 Outside of work and school, you’re likely to find me bouldering in Squamish or catching a movie at the Rio Theater.

 I’m originally from Bracebridge, Ontario, Canada and began my career in Arboriculture/Urban Forestry in the Toronto and Niagara regions.
 I graduated from Humber College Urban Arboriculture in the diploma program in 2009 and have also taken short courses at Guelph University, BC Institute of Technology and University of Victoria.
-My current role is in coordinating Urban Forestry maintenance with the City of Victoria as Assistant Supervisor of Urban Forestry.
+I previously worked with the City of Victoria as Assistant Supervisor of Urban Forestry coordinating urban forest maintenance.
 I am specialized in Arborist consulting and Arborist occupational health and safety and have worked previously as an industry trainer and educator for large tree care companies, training organizations, and Camosun College.
 Outside of work I enjoy collecting seed and growing trees, woodworking, playing music, hiking, paddling, and bmx riding.
 I try to stay active in the community particularly for the cause of environmental justice through volunteer service on the ground and participating with committees.
 I’ve applied to the MUFL program to face some of my key professional gaps and better equip myself for the challenges ahead, and to share and learn from the experiences from similarly motivated students.
 My goal is to prepare myself for some of the immense challenges ahead in Urban Forestry planning to support affordable, livable communities.